Changissnz/nu_merchant_principal/README.md

 requirement of competence to endure is set in place, then the only way for Agent A to demonstrate that
 S is not sophisticated is by its "defeating" of S.
+In such advents, Agent A would probably label S as an "elaborate" adversary without the firmness of control over the origin of its operational defense, per se.

+From the standpoint of an ally to the sophisticated, there would be actions designed and taken by the ally to be positively connected or integrated to the sophisticated, whatever that may entail.

+The sophisticated are extremely difficult to replicate, as already posited.
+This does imply that they cannot be easily systematically dissected for total third-party comprehension.
+Attempting to do so could led to the destruction of the sophistication, such destruction leaving little traces for comprehending the existence of previous.
+Circular reasoning by third-party agents, especially adversaries, is reasoning by the same incorrect methodologies in iterative fashion to no avail, is a frequent possibility.
+And this circular reasoning is due to the limited scope of comprehension available to the agent, in which full comprehension of the sophisticated is understanding in ways that allow for it to be replicated and additionally improved.
+The available structuralizations belonging to third-party observers fail to produce accurate and meaningful relations to the sophisticated, in the exactitude desired for comprehension.
+There are paradoxies at work in this general context.
+The third-party agent, assumed to rely on relatively conservative (in relation to the sophisticated) tools, cannot comprehend the sophisticated without also imitating their structural and operational details.
+And the sophisticated, by their condition of scarcity and feature of competence, cannot be improved, but only elaborated on by attachment of extraneous features.
+The sophisticated do defy the faulty rationales that imitators, with half-knowledges of their ideal to imitate, fall prey to in their quest to imitate the sophisticated.
+The claim that the sophisticated have control over their
+origin (the core, the source, etc.) produces an expectation that the sophisticated a greater likelihood of autonomy, stemming from its own design, in comparison to the elaborate but unsophisticated.

+One last note on the distinction between the "elaborate" and the "sophisticated", without the ambiguity of overlap in gray-zone cases, is that the "elaborate", if weak, are weak by the symbolic inconsistencies associated with them.
+These symbolic inconsistencies play a notable role in outsizing misinterpretation in execution (behavior).